syahmikk43/Marketing-Campaign-Performance-Analysis/README.md

 ---
 ## Executive Summary
-This project analyses approximately 200,000 marketing campaigns over two years to evaluate marketing effectiveness across channels, campaign types, customer segments, geographies, and time.
+This project evaluates marketing campaign performance in 2021 using SQL-based data analysis and interactive Power BI dashboards.
+The goal is to assess effectiveness across channels, campaign types, customer segments, geographies, and time, and to determine whether the data supports clear optimisation actions.

-Overall performance is consistently profitable, with an average ROI of approximately 500% and a stable conversion rate of ~8%, indicating a reliable acquisition funnel and strong baseline execution across campaigns.
-Acquisition costs remain tightly controlled, suggesting disciplined budget management.

-While performance is strong across the board, the analysis reveals that not all channels, segments, and campaign strategies contribute equally to results.
-Email and Website channels demonstrate superior cost efficiency, while Influencer and Social Media campaigns drive higher conversion rates.
-Customer response varies meaningfully by segment, geography, language, and campaign duration.

-The findings indicate that future performance gains will come from optimisation rather than increased spend, particularly through improved channel allocation, audience targeting, localisation, and campaign duration planning.
+The analysis finds that campaign performance is highly consistent across all dimensions, with key metrics such as ROI, conversion rate, CTR, and acquisition cost showing minimal variation.
+No channel, segment, or market materially outperforms others at an aggregate level, indicating a controlled and standardised execution model rather than isolated performance gaps.

+As a result, the primary value of this analysis is the establishment of a reliable performance baseline for monitoring, governance, and anomaly detection.
+The findings suggest that meaningful optimisation would require more granular or experimental data rather than further aggregation.

 ---